AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 When you **attack one or more prepared enemies in melee**, roll+STR. ✴On a 10+, you deal your damage to them and choose one:

 - Avoid their attack
-- Deal +1d6 damage, opening yourself up to their attack
+- Deal +1d6 damage, opening yourself up to their simultaneous attack

-✴On a 7–9, you deal your damage to them and they make an attack against you.
+✴On a 7–9, you deal your damage to them and they simultaneously make an attack against you.

 ---